-SEN Information Report and Policy for Newton Flotman Primary school 2018-19
+SEN Information Report for Newton Flotman Primary School 2020 – 2021

-Our SEN Information Report is part of the Norfolk Local Offer for learners with Special Educational Needs (SEN.) All governing bodies of maintained schools and maintained nursery schools and the proprietors of academy schools have a legal duty to publish information on their website how the school runs its policy for pupils with SEN. The information published must be updated annually.
+Welcome to our SEN information report which is part of the Norfolk Local Offer for pupils with Special Educational Needs (SEN.) All governing bodies of maintained schools and maintained nursery schools and the proprietors of academy schools have a legal duty to publish information on their website about the implementation of the governing body’s policy for pupils with SEN. The information published must be updated annually.
 The required information is set out in the draft SEN regulations which can be found here.

 At Newton Flotman Primary School we are committed to working together with all members of our school community.
 This local offer has been produced with pupils, parents/carers, governors, and members of staff.
 We would welcome your feedback and future involvement in the review of our offer, so please do contact us.
-The best people to contact via the school office, 01508 470379 this year are:
+The best people to contact this year are:

-If you have specific questions about the Norfolk Local Offer please look at the Frequently Asked Questions by clicking on the SEN pages of the Norfolk Schools website.
-Alternatively, if you are concerned your child may have SEN please speak to their Class Teacher or Hollie Podolski our SENCO.
+If you have specific questions about the Norfolk Local Offer, please look at the Frequently Asked Questions by clicking on the SEN pages of the Norfolk Schools website.
+Alternatively, if you think your child may have SEN please speak to their Class Teacher or contact Aileen Bale, our SENCO, on 01508 470379.

-This means that at Newton Flotman Primary School we believe in participation for all.
+At Newton Flotman Primary School we believe in participation for all.
 We want all adults and children to participate in learning and we celebrate all members of our community.
-We want to create an inclusive culture in our school and we aim to be responsive to the diversity of children’s backgrounds, interests, experience, knowledge and skills.
+We want to create an inclusive culture in our school and we aim to be more responsive to the diversity of children’s backgrounds, interests, experience, knowledge and skills.

 How we identify SEN

-If we believe a learner has SEN, we will offer provision that is ‘additional to or different from’ the normal differentiated curriculum, and this is intended to overcome or remove the barrier to their learning.
-Further clarification can be found in the SEND Code of Practice.
+If a pupil is identified as having SEN, we will usually provide provision that is ‘additional to or different from’ the normal differentiated curriculum, intended to overcome the barrier to their learning.

 Assessing SEN at Newton Flotman Primary School